danielfs/video-summarizer/README.md

 To develop a new strategy to summarize a video, you should first open a new issue describing how it works.
 It must have a list of requirements and optionally a list of references to provide technical content about how it will be implemented.

+The input and output must be a WebVTT file.

 ## Useful resources
 - [Video Summarizer made easy using NLP](https://medium.com/@aswanthkanil/video-summarizer-made-easy-using-nlp-af0afdea49b5)
 - [sumy - Automatic text summarizer](https://github.com/miso-belica/sumy)